phi-grib/namastox/README.md

 Remove completely a risk assessment

 ``python namastox.py -c kill -r myproject ``

-Publish a risk assessment, creating a new version

-``python namastox.py -c publish -r myproject ``

 List all the risk assessments present in the current repository